 As hoses age, they lose some of their elasticity and can be the cause or result of an overheated engine.
 Once a hose is blown there is nothing to do but replace it.
 This by far is the easiest and least expensive repair.
 Periodic inspections would likely have alerted an owner to failing hoses and the subsequent overheating that can and will lead to more catastrophic damages.

 Cracked the Head Gaskets or Heads

 Overheating the engine can result in a blown head gasket(s).
 The head gasket is a gasket that seals the heads and the engine block.
-A blown head gasket is a next level in the list of overheating failure and repairs.
+A blown head gasket is the next level on the list of overheating failures and repairs.

 If an engine overheats to the point that the expansion of the metal in the block actually creates a crack, more serious problems arise.
 While it is possible to replace an engine block, this is one of the most expensive mechanical components of a vehicle.
 In addition, a cracked block requires the engine to be replaced (there is no repairing).
 A cracked block is a worst-case scenario.